Summer Inclusion Camp

 Dress Code: Please dress for riding, working outside and in the barn.
 Riding or long pants are preferred as well as closed toe shoes or tennis shoes.

 Riding Helmets: We require each participant to bring their own ASTM/SEI certified helmet.
 Expired helmets will not be permitted (must be within 5 years of the manufactures date).
-Please contact Haley Ward, Program Director at 757-566-1775 if you are unable to provide your own helmet.
+Please contact our Programs Team at 757-566-1775 if you are unable to provide your own helmet.

 Weight Limit: In order to ensure the welfare of our herd, our maximum rider weight limit to 220 pounds.
 Please understand that we may have difficulty accommodating all applicants over 180 pounds due to limited availability of horses that can safely accommodate such weight combined with individual rider needs.